If the employee needs time off work, modified duties or varied hours, they must provide the school with a Certificate of Capacity.

 If the employee’s claim is accepted, the school is liable to pay the first 10 days of their incapacity.
 After the first 10 days have been paid, the Workers’ Compensation Insurer will reimburse the school for any further weekly payments made to the employee before they return to full duties.

-If the Workers’ Compensation Claim is accepted by the Insurer, the school must re-credit any personal leave that has been deducted from the employee since the date of injury.
+If the Workers’ Compensation Claim is accepted by the Insurer, the school must re-credit any leave that has been deducted from the employee since the date of injury for dates covered by a valid certificate of capacity.

 Accident make up pay (if applicable)